btcven/locha/README.md

 <h1 align="center">Locha Mesh</h1>

-The Locha Mesh is a radio network for off-grid messaging, Bitcoin and other cryptocurrencies transactions without access to the internet.
+The Locha Mesh is a radio network for off-grid messaging, Bitcoin and other cryptocurrencies transactions without access to the Internet.
 We are developing the protocol and the firmware for affordable devices like the *Turpial*, *Harpia*, or their DIY equivalents.
 We adhere to open source ethos at every step and aim to make this tool as decentralized as possible so users can transmit with freedom.